tripmotions/uvm32/README.md

 	uint32_t uvm32_run(uvm32_state_t *vmst, uvm32_evt_t *evt, uint32_t instr_meter)

 `uvm32_run()` will execute until the bytecode requests some IO activity from the host.
-These IO activities are called "ioreqs" and are the only way for bytecode to communicate with the host.
+These IO activities are called "syscalls" and are the only way for bytecode to communicate with the host.
 If the bytecode attempts to execute more instructions than the the passed value of `instr_meter` it is assumed to have crashed and an error is reported.

 (As with a watchdog on an embedded system, the `yield()` bytecode function tells the host that the code requires more time to complete and has not hung)